 Committees & Divisions

-Committee participation provides a valuable leadership experience for you and networking opportunities to help your business.
-Contact SEIA today to learn more about joining our committees.
-If your company is not yet a SEIA member, you can learn more about how to join SEIA and the many benefits that come with SEIA membership.
+SEIA's committees, working groups, and task forces form the basis of our premium levels of membership.
+These groups provide valuable leadership experience for our members and networking opportunities to help grow your business.
+If your company is not yet a premium SEIA member, you can learn more about how to join SEIA and the many benefits that come with SEIA membership.

 CODES & STANDARDS WORKING GROUP (BI-WEEKLY): This group focuses on development and revision of Building Codes and Product Standards, as well as fire safety, to ensure the continued expansion of solar-friendly technical market requirements.
 It proactively engages with streamlining testing and certification requirements and the advancement of respected industry wide objectives for increased market credibility and growth.